Anello-Photonics/docs-A1/communication_messaging.rst

 2. Data Output Messages
 -------------------------

-The Anello A-1 communicates with ASCII sentences.
+The Anello EVK communicates with ASCII sentences.
 ASCII messages are readable by both the user and a computer.
 The structures of all ASCII messages follow the general conventions as noted here: